karan-pers/realtime-audio-acs/readme.md

 #### Setting up Azure OpenAI embedding model

-Copy the `.env.example` file to `embedding.env` and update the following values:
+Copy the `.env.embedding.example` file to `embedding.env` and update the following values:

 1. `AZURE_OPENAI_EMBEDDING_DEPLOYMENT_NAME`: Azure OpenAI Embedding deployment name.
 2. `AZURE_OPENAI_ENDPOINT`: Base url of the app.
 (For local development use the dev tunnel url from the step above)